“Immigrants From Where?”

 Some people were complaining that I used the share of H-1B beneficiaries as my method of comparing countries because they claimed that only being on a temporary work visa and not being able to actively participate if one were to create a new company disincentivizes innovation.
 This seems like a bizarre post-hoc rationale to dismiss evidence they don’t like.
 Are we just going to pretend that the Christmas War on X/Twitter wasn’t precisely about H-1Bs and that the advocates didn’t defend an expansion of the current system precisely by appealing to these sorts of measures?
 But fine, I am willing to entertain this since we can use national shares of immigrant STEM workers instead.
 There is a 2022 report from the American Immigration Council which covers the year 2019 (a more recent one has yet to be released so we’ll have to make do) and this is the breakdown:

 Now, it’s not shown here, but I quickly added up all European countries and they totaled ~21.28% of all the immigrant founders of foreign-born unicorn companies, so they are more than punching above their weight.
-Anglosphere countries came in at ~16.38%, but remember they make up a much smaller share of all migrant STEM workers, given that Canada has the largest share among them which is only 2.2%, so they are also punching above their weight.
-So, as it turns out, all those criticisms amounted to basically nothing.
+Anglosphere countries came in at ~16.38%, but remember they make up a much smaller share of all immigrant STEM workers, given that Canada has the largest share among them which is only 2.2%, so they are also punching above their weight.

 Alright, now that we’ve gotten that out of the way, have a few more pie charts to finish off.
-Here’s the ethnicity of Fortune 100 CEOs and founders:
+Here’s the ethnic breakdown of Fortune 100 CEOs and founders:

 Yep, extremely white.
-Fortune 200s meanwhile aren’t even disproportionately founded by migrants.
-In fact, it’s overwhelmingly founded by natives, so the point about high-skilled immigrants doesn’t even work here:
+Fortune 200s meanwhile aren’t even disproportionately founded by immigrants.
+In fact, it’s overwhelmingly founded by natives (and not to mention, almost all of the immigrant founders are from white countries), so the point about high-skilled immigrants doesn’t even work here:

 Look if America winning is the American worker living under worse and worse conditions, then I want America to lose, and lose hard